 Native plants and animals are going extinct at accelerated rates across the globe.
 While extinction is a natural process, the current extinction rate is at least 1,000 times the historical rate indicated by the fossil record.
 This mass extinction crisis is due to habitat destruction, climate change, pollution, exploitation, proliferation of non-native species, and other threats.
 The fundamental drivers of the loss of biodiversity are human overpopulation and overconsumption.

-WildEarth Guardians is committed to preventing extinction.
+WildEarth Guardians is committed to preventing extinction and endangered species protection.
 We use an array of legal tools and on-the-ground work to protect species and their habitat.